A (2+1)-dimensional growth process with explicit stationary measures: Interface speed and fluctuations

 Theorem \ref{th:vvar} is proven in Section \ref{sec:velfluct}.

-It does not seem obvious to compute $J$ explicitly in terms of the slope $\rho$, starting directly from the determinantal representation of the Gibbs states.
-In \cite{BF1,BF2}, A. Borodin and P. L. Ferrari considered the dynamics for $p=0,q=1$ for a special, ``integrable'', initial condition $\omega$, whose height function $(h_0(x))_{x\in\mathcal H^*}$ is deterministic and has non-constant slope (see Fig. 1.1 of \cite{BF1}: lozenges with a dot correspond to our north-west oriented lozenges and white squares to our north-east lozenges; our beads correspond to dark lozenges e.g. in \cite[Fig. 1.2]{BF1}).
+It is not obvious to compute $J$ explicitly in terms of the slope $\rho$, starting directly from the determinantal representation of the Gibbs states.
+In \cite{BF1,BF2}, A. Borodin and P. L. Ferrari considered the dynamics for $p=0,q=1$ for a special, ``integrable'', initial condition $\omega$, whose height function $(h_0(x))_{x\in\mathcal H^*}$ is deterministic and has non-constant slope (see Fig. 1.2 of \cite{BF1}: lozenges with a dot correspond to our south-east oriented lozenges, white squares to our north-east lozenges, while dark lozenges correspond to our beads).
 Let us emphasize that with such initial condition, each bead has a \emph{deterministic} lowest position it can possibly reach on its column (this is related to the fact that in \cite[Fig. 1.1, 1.2]{BF1} there is no dotted lozenge with coordinate $n<0$), so that the well-posedness of the process poses no problem in that case.
 One of the results of \cite{BF1} is a hydrodynamic limit, that in our notations we can formulate as follows: for every $\xi,\eta$ and $\tau>0$ one has

 and ${\bf h}$ satisfies

 (this corresponds to formulas (1.9)-(1.11) in \cite{BF1}, after after a suitable change of coordinates due to the fact that in \cite{BF1,BF2} the height is not taken with respect to the horizontal plane and a different reference frame than our $\vec e_1,\vec e_2$ frame is used).
 From this, one can naturally guess that $J$ in \eqref{eq:J} should be given by